 Being able to make some money with my hobbies has been great, but being able to get away from a career that I didn’t enjoy has made a much bigger impact on my overall satisfaction.
 For the past twelve years, I’ve been able to earn a living as a blogger working from home.

 After building several different blogs, I know the approach that has proven to work well for me (Forbes published this article about how I made more than $1 million with my photography blogs).
-I’ve created the course Hobby to Pro to show how you can turn your own hobby into a profitable business through blogging.

 2. Start a Niche Website